johnwalicki/STM32MP1-Edge-WatsonIoT-Workshop/part3/TRAINING.md

 The database we need to create needs to have the following contents:

-- index.
-This is a unique index for each record.
+- index : This is a unique index for each record.
 We can use a timestamp for this field
-- class.
-This is an indication of which training class this data point represents.
+- class : This is an indication of which training class this data point represents.
 0 for not held and 1 for held
-- temperature.
-The temperature value
+- temperature : The temperature value
-- humidity.
-The humidity value
+- humidity : The humidity value

 To get the data into the database we will create a Node-RED flow, but will only connect up the database when we want data to be recorded.